te222uh/MySmartGreenhouse/README.md

 Our AWS environment is now ready to start managing data from the Pico device.

-Describe your choice of platform.
-If you have tried different platforms it can be good to provide a comparison.

-Is your platform based on a local installation or a cloud?
-Do you plan to use a paid subscription or a free?
-Describe the different alternatives on going forward if you want to scale your idea.

--   Describe platform in terms of functionality

--   \*Explain and elaborate what made you choose this platform

 ## The code

 Most of the code is written for the Pico IoT hardware device.
 In AWS SQL